mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 supplying type hints I'd be grateful for the suggestions.

-## Adding Java
+## Lets Consider Java

-To see how much runtimes could improve I tried out the problem in Java, a language without fanciness, where all types are explicit, and whose compiler optimizations I mostly understand.
+To see how much runtimes could improve we test Java, a language without fanciness, where all types are explicit, and whose compiler optimizations we mostly understand.

 The results?